cmput402/cmput402.github.io/content/individual/performance-assessment.md

 | Clearly described measurement results (in a form understandable by the target audience of your performance goals). | 10 |
 | A plausible discussion of next steps. | 5 |

-## Formatting

-Your report must be well formatted and not just readable, but professional and **easy** to read.

-* Text must be standard and consistent.
-(10-11pt, Times New Roman or Computer Modern)
-* Images must be sized so that text size is similar inside the image as it is outside of the image (10-11pt).
-* Page orientation must stay consistently Portrait.
-* Letter Size (A4 is not allowed).
-* Single spaced inside paragraphs + 6pt (~0.5 lines) after paragraphs.
-* Questions must be answered in order.
-* Your name must be included in the authors line in the report.

-MS Word template: [https://www.ieee.org/content/dam/ieee-org/ieee/web/org/conferences/conference-template-letter.docx]() or [the MS Word template rendered as a PDF]({attach}conference-template-letter.pdf).
-If in doubt, make your report look like the template!
-More templates: [https://www.ieee.org/conferences/publishing/templates]() (Use US Letter only!)

 # Useful resources